JetBrains/Qodana/topics/teamcity-plugin-configuration.md

 ## Use other runners in your build

-You can also run inspections by [Clone Finder](about-clone-finder.md) or [License Audit](about-license-audit.md) on your builds.
+You can also run inspections by [Clone Finder](about-clone-finder.md).

 **Prerequisites**

    * The Qodana plugin for TeamCity is installed.
-   * The Clone Finder or License Audit plugins for TeamCity are installed.
+   * The Clone Finder plugin for TeamCity is installed.

 1. On TeamCity left navigation panel, select your project and go to **Edit configuration | Build Steps**.